kasbah/git-clone-server/README.md

 yarn && yarn start
 ```

-This project uses flow types so when making changes to the source files in `src/` you have to run `yarn flow-remove` to affect the files in `lib/`.
+This project uses flow types so be aware when making changes to the source files in `src/` you have to run `yarn flow-remove` to affect the files in `lib/`.

 # API